Cubic nonlinear squeezing and its decoherence: Cubic squeezing of various approximative quantum states and its decoherence

 The difference between the ideal states and the superposition states is more pronounced for the case of phase noise shown in Fig.~\ref{Decall}b).
-The most prominent difference is that the superposition states \eqref{ustate} and \eqref{sustate} exhibit the greatest robustness at nonlinearity parameter $z \approx 0.55$, rather than for $z = \frac{1}{\sqrt{2}}$, which is the the most robust point for the ideal cubic state.
+The most prominent difference is that the superposition states \eqref{ustate} and \eqref{sustate} exhibit the greatest robustness at nonlinearity parameter $z \approx 0.55$, rather than for $z = \frac{1}{\sqrt{2}}$, which is the most robust point for the ideal cubic state.
 Furthermore, this even allows the approximate superpositions to reach better nonlinear squeezing than the ideal cubic state.
 The reason for this behavior is given by the photon number distribution of the states.
 At the point of the highest robustness, nonlinear squeezing of both superpositions \eqref{ustate} and \eqref{sustate} is fully determined by the off-diagonal terms $\langle 0 |\hat{\rho}|1\rangle$ in the density matrices.
 For the ideal state, however, the nonlinear squeezing also depends on all the other off-diagonal terms, $\langle k|\hat{\rho}|l\rangle$ with $k > l +1$, which vanish more quickly under the phase noise.
 For some parameters, the higher nonlinear squeezing of the ideal state therefore vanishes before that of the approximate state.
-Finally, we can see that the additional squeezing operation in \eqref{sustate} significantly increases the range of parameters z for which the nonlinear quantum state survives the decoherence.
+Finally, we can see that the additional squeezing operation in \eqref{sustate} significantly increases the range of parameters z for which the nonlinear quantum state survives the decoherence. \cor{The optimal Gaussian squeezing required \uprava{for achieving this robustness} can again be found in Appendix C. In the relevant domain $0.5 \lesssim z \lesssim 1$ it is at most -3 dB which can be considered feasible}.